atomisthq/docs/docs/developer/goal.md

 ```

-Ccreate a`PushImpact` goal and add listeners as follows:
+Create a`PushImpact` goal and add listeners as follows:

 ```typescript
 const pushImpactGoal = new PushImpact().with(listChangedFiles)